 Sensory Processing Service

-Humber Sensory Processing Service is a specialist service providing support to children who have sensory processing difficulties.
-This service is for children with a Hull GP.
-The Sensory Processing Service is hosted by a small team of sensory trained therapists.
+The Humber Sensory Processing Service is a specialist service providing support to children who have sensory processing difficulties.
+This service is for children with a Hull or East Riding GP.
+The Sensory Processing Service is a small team of sensory trained therapists.
 The therapists provide advice and formal sensory processing assessments (criteria requirement for formal assessment).

 The service also hosts this website and provides training about sensory processing difficulties.
-Referrals for the service are to be completed by health and social care professionals and Special Educational Needs Co-ordinators.
-The referral form is available on the website, also on the Humber Teaching NHS Foundation Trust website or on the Local offer page.
+Referrals for the service are to be completed by qualified health and social care professionals and Special Educational Needs Co-ordinators (SENCos).
+The referral form is available on this website, on the Humber Teaching NHS Foundation Trust website or on the Local Offer page.
 The service operates Monday to Friday 9-5.

 - Aged between 0 and 18 years.